beaubreedlove/FantasyFootball/rules.md

             1. Each team will have a chance to win best week every week.
             1. The team with the highest scoring single week will win.
             1. Ties will go to the team with the 2nd highest scoring week, then 3rd, 4th, and so on.
+        1. Most best weeks ($50)
+            1. Each week, the team with the highest score will be awarded 1 point toward this prize.
+            1. At the end of the regular season, the team with the most points will win.
+            1. Ties will go to the team who scored the most points in the weeks that their earned their point for this prize, or a coin flip if still tied.
         1. Regular Season ($150)
             1. First place in the regular season will win $100
             1. Second place in the regular season will win $50